-Under the baton of its Music Director, the young Lithuanian conductor Mirga Gražinytė-Tyla, the City of Birmingham Symphony Orchestra is the flagship of musical life in Birmingham and the West Midlands – and one of the world’s great orchestras.
+Under the baton of its Music Director, the young Lithuanian conductor Mirga Gražinytė-Tyla, the City of Birmingham Symphony Orchestra (CBSO) is the flagship of musical life in Birmingham and the West Midlands, and one of the world’s great orchestras.

-Based in Symphony Hall, it gives over 130 concerts each year in Birmingham, the UK and around the world, playing music that ranges from classics to contemporary, film music and even symphonic disco.
+Based in Symphony Hall, it gives over 150 concerts each year in Birmingham, the UK and around the world, playing music that ranges from classics to contemporary, film music and even symphonic disco.
 With a far-reaching community programme and a family of choruses and ensembles, it’s involved in every aspect of music-making in the Midlands.
-But at its centre is a team of 90 superb professional musicians, and a 95-year tradition of making the world’s greatest music, right here in the heart of Birmingham.
+But at its centre is a team of 75 superb professional musicians, and a 98-year tradition of making the world’s greatest music, right here in the heart of Birmingham.

 That local tradition started with the Orchestra’s very first symphonic concert in 1920 – conducted by Sir Edward Elgar.
 Ever since then, through war, recessions, social change and civic renewal, the CBSO has been proud to be Birmingham’s orchestra.
 Under principal conductors including Adrian Boult, George Weldon, Andrzej Panufnik and Louis Frémaux, the CBSO won an artistic reputation that spread far beyond the Midlands.
 But it was when it discovered the young British conductor Simon Rattle in 1980 that the CBSO became internationally famous – and showed how the arts can help give a new sense of direction to a whole city.

 Home and Away

 Rattle’s successors Sakari Oramo (1998-2008) and Andris Nelsons (2008-2015) helped cement that global reputation, and continued to build on the CBSO’s tradition of flying the flag for Birmingham.
-As the only professional symphony orchestra based between Bournemouth and Manchester, the orchestra tours regularly in Britain – and much further afield.
-The orchestra has travelled to Japan and the United Arab Emirates in previous seasons, and in December 2016 the CBSO made its debut tour of China.
+As the only professional symphony orchestra based between Bournemouth and Manchester, the Orchestra tours regularly in Britain – and much further afield.
+The Orchestra has travelled to Japan and the United Arab Emirates in previous seasons, and in December 2016 made its debut tour of China.
 And its recordings continue to win acclaim.
 In 2008, the CBSO’s recording of Saint-Saëns’ complete piano concertos was named the best classical recording of the last 30 years by Gramophone.

 Meet the Family